 Children need healthy meals to learn.
 West Genesee CSD offers healthy meals every school day.
-Breakfast costs $1.75; lunch price at the Elementary is $2.70 and at the Middle and High School is $2.85.
+Breakfast costs $1.75; lunch costs $2.70 for Elementary, $2.85 for Middle School and High School.
 Your children may qualify for free meals or for reduced price meals.
-Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals at no charge.
+Beginning July 1, 2019, students in New York State that are approved for reduced price meals will receive breakfast and lunch meals and snacks served through the Afterschool Snack Program at no charge.

 - Do I need to fill out an application for each child?
 No. Complete the application to apply for free or reduced price meals.
 Use one Free and Reduced Price School Meals Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.
 Return the completed application to: West Genesee Food Service, 5201 West Genesee St., Camillus, NY 13031.

 - Who can get free meals?
 All children in households receiving benefits from SNAP, the Food Distribution Program on Indian Reservations or TANF, can get free meals regardless of your income.
 Categorical eligibility for free meal benefits is extended to all children in a household when the application lists an Assistance Program’s case number for any household member.
 Also, your children can get free meals if your household’s gross income is within the free limits on the Federal Income Eligibility Guidelines.
 Households with children who are categorically eligible through an Other Source Categorically Eligible designation, as defined by law, may be eligible for free benefits and should contact the SFA for assistance in receiving benefits.